bayertom/IHFL/readme.md

 ![ABN](./data/Cone/clusters_abn.jpg)

-1.3.2 Setting the pseudonorm threshold
+1.3.2 Setting the Facility cost

-User-defined pseudonorm threshold refering to the maximum surface complexity (a maximum acceptable notch or protrusion) can be set using the parameter "f"
+User-defined facility cost can be set using the parameter "fc"

 	+fc=val

-Typical value used for point clouds acquired by ALS is 1-5cm.
+In our paper, fc refers to the maximum surface complexity (a maximum acceptable notch or protrusion).
+A typical value used for point clouds acquired by ALS is 1-5cm.

 Example: Clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm